NufailIsmath/ata-network-relayer/README.md

    > Since the contract access caller's storage

-However, the 3 token contract was deployed by myself so I tried using delegate call after submitting the assignment, I was able to execute the transaction but i can see the internal transaction fails.
+However, the 3 token contract was deployed by myself so I tried using delegate call after submitting the assignment during my free time, I was able to execute the transaction but i can see the internal transaction fails.
 Which means the solution provided isn't executing the expected result.

 I have provided the contract details that is deployed and tested using delegate call below (check the transaction details):